Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Assign-a-Built-in-Policy.md

 The policy set definition (Initiative) you will use is `NIST SP 800-53 Rev. 5`.

->**NOTE**: You can view which policies are recommended to be assigned as part of an Enterprise Scale deployment [here](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md).
+> **NOTE:** You can view which policies are recommended to be assigned as part of an Enterprise Scale deployment [here](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md).

 You will update the built-in configuration by following these steps: